tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 path1: /publishingapis.html
 ---

-In earlier parts of this course, I used a simple [Weather API from Mashape](https://market.mashape.com/fyhao/weather-13) to demonstrate how to use a REST API.
-Now I'll explore various tools to publish API documentation, also using this same Mashape Weather API as an example.
+In earlier parts of this course, I used a [Weather API from OpenWeatherMap](https://openweathermap.org/api) to demonstrate how to use a REST API.
+Now I'll explore various tools to publish API documentation, also using this same OpenWeatherMap API as an example.

 {% if site.format == "web" %}
 * TOC